-- Whites who reported more discrimination showed elevated stress hormones (cortisol) associated with poor health. - African Americans who reported more discrimination, however, showed healthier hormone levels, especially among those with less education. - This suggests that among groups who regularly experience discrimination, acknowledging it may help people cope by being aware of an unfair system.
+- Whites who reported more discrimination showed elevated stress hormones (cortisol) associated with poor health. - African Americans who reported more discrimination, however, showed healthier hormone levels, especially among those with less education. - This suggests that among groups who regularly experience discrimination, acknowledging it may help p acknowledging it may help people cope by being aware of an unfair system.